 There are many companies offering the Salkantay trek.
 You can book your tour prior to your arrival in Peru through platforms such as GetYourGuide (this is the one we recommend and use during our travels), or leave it to choose it once you get to Lima or Cusco.

 The Night Before

 Our guide met us at our hostel the night before to prepare us for the Salkantay trek.
 We were given dry bags to fill with 10 lbs of clothing and gear that would be carried by donkeys for us between camps.
 We put in extra clothes for cold weather and sleeping.
 He outlined our itinerary, where we’d be stopping, and gave us a chance to ask any questions.

 With a 4 am wake up call and a mind full of uncertainty, we caught what little sleep we could before the big day.

 We woke well before sunrise (something we would become very familiar with over the week) to stow our gear and jump in a van to head out.
 A couple hours on the windiest roads central Peru has to offer and we eventually arrived at our starting point.
 The sun was out, the air was fresh, and we were all excited to get started!
-We were introduced to our group which totaled 5 travelers, our guide, a cook, 2 assistants, and donkeys to carry all the gear.
+We were introduced to our group, totalling 5 travellers.
+They were our guide, a cook, 2 assistants, and donkeys to carry all the gear.
 Being day 1, today was designed as a lighter day, to get us used to hiking at altitude.
 That meant we only had a required 3 hours to hike that day with a max altitude of 12,500 ft.